dobrosketchkun/keysword/README.md

 ## Description

-Keysword is a Python script that generates cryptographic key pairs (Curve25519, P-256, RSA, or Bitcoin keys) derived deterministically from a user-provided password.
+Keysword is a Python script that generates cryptographic key pairs (Curve25519, P-256, RSA, or Bitcoin keys) deterministically from a user-provided password or raw file data.
 By utilizing a branching mechanism and key indexing, it creates multiple keys to enhance security against attacks like rainbow tables.

 ---